 What Happens When I Request Assistance from ADACAS?

 In circumstances where ADACAS decides to take on a case the assigned advocate will then conduct research so as to obtain a clearer picture of the situation and how the issue might be resolved.
 The client will then advised of their rights and informed about how the advocacy process both can and can’t assist the client.
 A plan for resolving the issue will be devised, with the advocate consulting the client in every step of the process.
-The client will be assisted to identify and make choices as well as to review the advocacy plan developed by the advocate.
+The client will be assisted to identify and make choices as well as to review the advocacy plan developed in collaboration with the advocate.
 We will not do something that falls outside the advocacy plan or which you can do yourself.

 ADACAS works with clients on an issue basis.
 Thus, once an issue is resolved the case is closed and only reopened if the client requests assistance in resolving another issue.
 This therefore means that ADACAS only assists to the extent that the issue remains unresolved, and does not advocate for a client on every single issue that may affect them throughout the course of their lives.